California Medicare Options - What's wrong with Medicare Advantage Plans

 You know the ones...salespeople that cold-call you or break other rules (yes, that's not allowed!)

 In a given area, there can be many carriers and plans within the Advantage plan flavor.
+Check out Los Angeles' comparison which is very competitive.

 Unlike Medicare supplements which have standardized benefits (a G plan is a G plan regardless of the carrier), Advantage plans can be really different.